looker-open-source/lmanage/instructions/capturator_README.md

 # capturator

 The capturator is the instance capture portion of the Instance Migrator Tool.
 It's use is to generate a point in time representation of a Looker instance settings and content and preserve a representation of those objects as a Yaml file that can be used by the configurator command to provision your instance.
-The tool will generate two yaml files that will be created in the folder of your choice, the value you enter as your `yaml-export-path` for Looker settings and a file appended with `content`, for referencing the Looker content to be transitioned.
+The tool will generate two yaml files that will be created in the folder of your choice, the value you enter as your `yaml-export-dir` for Looker settings and a file appended with `content`, for referencing the Looker content to be transitioned.

 ##### Example usage

-`lmanage capturator --ini-file ~/my_permissions/looker.ini  --yaml-export-path ./config/my_full_instance_config.yaml `
+`lmanage capturator --ini-file ~/my_permissions/looker.ini  --yaml-export-dir ./config`

 ##### Flags

-- **path** (`--yaml-export-path`, `-yep`) This is the path to generate the yaml file to use for instance configuration.
+- **yaml-export-dir** (`--yaml-export-dir`, `-yed`) This is the directory to generate the yaml files to use for instance configuration.
 - **ini-file** (`--ini-file`, `-i`) This is the file path to the ini file that you've created to use the Looker SDK

 ```
 #example Ini file
 [Looker_Instance]